 The proposed Local Centre will cater for the immediate needs of new residents, with space for potential community facilities, including healthcare, local shops and a potential cafe.
-Active travel will be encouraged through built form, with 15 minute neighbourhood principles at the heart of the development.
+Active travel will be encouraged through built form, allowing for safe, accessible and direct routes across the Site and into North Walsham.
 Segregated active travel corridors along the link road and new bus routes along with generous routes through the public open space and into North Walsham will ensure the development of a new community with sustainable, healthy transport options at the development's heart.